60 years of international work

 First international projects in the shadow of the Cold War

 Our long-standing and diverse international engagement began in the 1960s.
-In the early years, the focus of international work was laid on the cooperation with Christian trade unions in Latin America.
-In Asia, the Vietnam War determined the development of an entire region.
+In the early years, the focus of our international work lay on the cooperation with Christian trade unions in Latin America.
+In Asia, the Vietnam War shaped the development of an entire region.
 In view of this political situation, KAS could only cautiously stretch out its feelers.
-Also here, the cooperation with Christian trade unions laid the foundation for further projects in the Philippines.
+In South-East Asia, too, the cooperation with Christian trade unions laid the foundation for further projects in the Philippines.

 Adventure Abroad - How Political Foundation Work Started in the 1960s